Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```

 * _callback_ is invoked after the customer identifiers are available.
 * _completionHandler_ is invoked with _visitorIDs_ after the customer identifiers are available, or _error_ if an unexpected error occurs or the request times out.
+The returned `NSError` contains the [ACPError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#acperror) code of the specific error.
 The default timeout is 500ms.

 **Examples**